Digital communication during a crisis

 Used by some of the world’s leading brands, Epi is one of the most comprehensive online platforms available to the marketer.
 It's personalisation capabilities through the use of artificial intelligence (AI) combined with a suite of marketing, measurement and performance tools makes it a natural choice for the ambitious marketer.
 But these are only a fow of the reasons we are official partners.
 More on that here.

-Alan, Guy and Jules at Episerver Ascend London 2018
+Freestylers Alan, Guy and Jules attending Ascend 2018 and smiling at the camera

 Now you know why we're partners, on to the event itself.